MarkusSprunck/directed_graph_generator/README.md

 # Directed Graph Generator

-This Springboot application generates UML component diagrams from Excel Sheets.
-The purpose is to get a proper architectural description of an application landscape with minimal effort.
+This Spring Boot 2.1 application generates UML component diagrams from Excel Sheets.
+The purpose is to get proper architectural description of an application landscape with minimal effort.

 Minimal Input Data
 ------------------

-All applications (nodes) and dependencies (links) have to be stored in a table with a fixed column format.
+All applications and dependencies have to be stored in a table with a fixed column format.
 All cells have to be text format.

-**Example sheet for applications**
+- **Example sheet for applications**
 ![alt text](https://github.com/MarkusSprunck/directed_graph_generator/blob/master/images/table-apps.png)

-**Example sheet for links**
+- **Example sheet for links**
 ![alt text](https://github.com/MarkusSprunck/directed_graph_generator/blob/master/images/table-links.png)